 When it’s all said and done, the average cost of processing payments for U.S. businesses that do between $10,000 and $250,000 in annual payments volume is between 2.87 percent and 4.35 percent per transaction.

 Many factors determine how much you may ultimately pay, including PCI-compliance fees, annual account fees, and chargeback fees (which we go into below).
 In fact, for U.S. businesses processing between $10,000 and $250,000 in sales per year, additional fees are on average 28 percent to 60 percent higher than the initial quoted rate (not to mention the cost of hardware leases and software subscriptions).
 So it’s important to educate yourself before you decide how you’re going to process card payments at your business.

 Square has competitive, transparent pricing so you know exactly how much you’re paying to process credit and debit cards.
-It’s just 2.75% per each card present transaction (swipe, dip, or tap), 3.5% + 15 cents for each card not present transaction (like Virtual Terminal), and 2.9% + 30 cents for other transactions (like invoices paid online).
-There are no monthly or hidden fees, and PCI compliance and Chargeback Protection are included in the rate.
+It’s just 2.6% + 10¢ per each card present transaction (swipe, dip, or tap), 3.5% + 15 cents for each card not present transaction (like Virtual Terminal), and 2.9% + 30 cents for other transactions (like invoices paid online).
+There are no monthly or hidden fees, and PCI compliance and help from dispute experts are included in the rate.
 See how Square’s transaction fees work.